Study and work abroad guide

 - Lonely Planet – a traveller's perspective of the different countries, including practical information and public transportation

-- Foreign and Commonwealth Office – Government travel and consulate advice and information
+- Foreign, Commonwealth and Development Office – Government travel and consulate advice and information

 - Go International – benefits of studying, working or volunteering abroad, with advice on accessing opportunities and funding